Concordium/concordium-net-sdk/README.md

 # A .NET C# SDK for interacting with the Concordium blockchain

 This SDK is a .NET integration library which adds support for constructing and sending various transactions, as well as querying various aspects of the Concordium blockchain and its nodes.
-The SDK uses version 2 of the [Concordium Node GRPC API](https://developer.concordium.software/concordium-grpc-api/#v2%2fconcordium%2fservice.proto) to interact with Concordium nodes and in turn the Concordium blockchain, and serves as a wrapper for this API with added ergonomics.
+The SDK uses version 2 of the [Concordium Node gRPC API](https://developer.concordium.software/concordium-grpc-api/#v2%2fconcordium%2fservice.proto) to interact with Concordium nodes and in turn the Concordium blockchain, and serves as a wrapper for this API with added ergonomics.
 Note that this deprecates earlier versions of the SDK that use version 1 of the API, cfr. the [migration](#migration) section for more details.

 Read ahead for a brief overview and some examples, or skip directly the [rendered documentation](#documentation).

 ## Overview

-This SDK is currently under development and serves as a wrapper for the [Concordium GRPC API](https://developer.concordium.software/concordium-grpc-api/#v2%2fconcordium%2fservice.proto) with helpers for common tasks.
+This SDK is currently under development and serves as a wrapper for the [Concordium gRPC API](https://developer.concordium.software/concordium-grpc-api/#v2%2fconcordium%2fservice.proto) with helpers for common tasks.

 Implementation-wise, this is first and foremost accomplished by exposing "minimal" wrappers for classes generated directly from the protocol buffer definitions of the API using the [`Grpc.Tools`](https://www.nuget.org/packages/Grpc.Tools/) and [`Grpc.Net.Client`](https://www.nuget.org/packages/Grpc.Net.Client) packages.
 This generation step results in a "raw" client class which exposes a method corresponding to each service definition in the protocol buffer definition as well as a class corresponding to each type declared in the API.
 These are used at the interface of the raw client class.
 The wrappers are minimal in the sense that they are identical to those of the generated classes but devoid from the complexity of having to specify parameters for connection handling with each call.
 A drawback of this approach is that the generated classes are devoid of checks for any semantic invariants, which leaves much to be desired.
 See [Using the raw client API](#using-the-raw-client-api) for more information.